lautapercuspain/probot-vercel/README.md

-# Probot & Vercel example
+# Probot & Open AI App

-This repository is an example of how to deploy the "Hello, World" of probot apps to [Vercel](https://vercel.com).
+This repository is using [Probot](https://probot.github.io/) and the Open AI API

+# Create your Open AI key

+You can go [here](https://platform.openai.com/api-keys/) to generate your Open AI key.

 ## Local setup

 Install dependencies

 ```
-npm install
+yarn install
 ```

 Build the project

 ```
-npm run build
+yarn run build
 ```

 Start the server

 ```
-npm start
+yarn start
 ```

 Follow the instructions to register a new GitHub app.